Prompts Without Evidence: How Neuroimaging Mentions Shift Clinical Vision-Language Model Predictions: The Preamble Trigger

-\paragraph{False-modality ablation} To confirm that the trigger is purely surface-level and generalizes beyond the model and dataset used in the phrase probe, we construct two conditions: a factually false fMRI availability without providing any imaging, and a semantically irrelevant weather context preamble serving as a non-clinical null condition.
+\paragraph{False-modality ablation} Furthermore, to test whether the trigger is purely surface-level and can be correlationally generalize beyond the model and dataset used in the phrase probe, we use two conditions: a factually false fMRI availability without providing any imaging, and a semantically irrelevant weather context preamble serving as a non-clinical null condition.
 We evaluate both on \texttt{Qwen2.5-VL-3B} and \texttt{Ministral-3-3B} across both \textsc{FOR2107} and \textsc{OASIS-3}.
-Table~\ref{tab:scaffold_ablation} shows that on \textsc{FOR2107}, the fMRI preamble alone achieves F1\,$=$\,0.702 and 0.361 for \texttt{Qwen2.5-VL-3B} and \texttt{Ministral-3-3B} respectively, recovering most of the gain observed under the full multimodal condition, while the weather preamble collapses performance to near or below the text-only baseline (0.056 and 0.031).
-The contrast replicates on \textsc{OASIS-3}, where the weather condition consistently underperforms the fMRI preamble across both models.
-This confirms that the effect generalizes across model families and clinical domains: models acquired a strong prior associating neuroimaging availability announcements with a shifted pathway, which is entirely absent when the preamble is clinically irrelevant, regardless of whether imaging data is provided.
+Table~\ref{tab:preamble_ablation} shows that on \textsc{FOR2107}, the fMRI preamble alone achieves F1\,$=$\,0.702 and 0.361 for \texttt{Qwen2.5-VL-3B} and \texttt{Ministral-3-3B} respectively, recovering most of the gain observed under the full multimodal condition, while the weather preamble collapses performance to near or below the text-only baseline (0.056 and 0.031).
+The contrast replicates on \textsc{OASIS-3}, where the weather condition consistently underperforms the fMRI preamble across both models (extended to two further models that exhibit the F1 gain, \texttt{InternVL3.5-4B} and \texttt{GLM-4.1V-9B}, in Appendix~\ref{app:preamble_extended}).
+This suggests the trigger correlationally generalizes across model families, with the same qualitative contrast (fMRI preamble above weather) holding on \textsc{OASIS-3}.